jbinder/AspNet.Security.HandySignatur/README.md

 where the `IdentityLinkDomainIdentifier` is the identifier of the requesting authority in the private sector encoded as URN, see [3].

+The following claims are available:

+* NameIdentifier
+* GivenName
+* Surname
+* Name
+* DateOfBirth

 ## References